Note

 Configure policies for the MCP server

 Configure one or more API Management policies to help manage the MCP server.
-The policies are applied to all API operations exposed as tools in the MCP server and can be used to control access, authentication, and other aspects of the tools.
+The policies apply to all API operations exposed as tools in the MCP server.
+Use these policies to control access, authentication, and other aspects of the tools.

 Learn more about configuring policies: